kurizma/mini-framework/docs/projectAbstract.md

 In this example:
 - The tag is `'button'`.
 - The attributes include a class and an event handler for the click event.
-- The children consist of a single text node, `'Click Me'`.
+- The children consist of a single text node, `'Clear Completed'`.

 ## Step 3: Render the Element